 Carlos Frenk then delivered a lively presentation with a riveting show of intergalactic simulations.
 He ruled out neutrinos as likely candidates, as they would be 'too hot', while ruling in the sterile neutrino.
 Two Dark Matter propagating models whirled around the projector screen, the Cold version being very gauze-like and full of widely dispersing filaments, much as you'd see if you pulled apart a piece of pillow filling.
 The warm version was quite different - it seemed to flow in an almost liquefied fashion.
 The warm version was smooth, streaming and had fewer self-bound structures in it.
 But, he asked, was warm Dark Matter "too small to succeed?"
 And was cold Dark Matter ruled out by the abundance of 'massive satellites' (solar structures)?
 There was a question from the floor - whether Dark Matter was likely to be a single particle, or a more complicated affair?

 At lunch, served out on the fabulous lawn due to a wedding takeover of the banqueting hall, I found myself seated at a table where discussion turned to the shifting nature of Dark inputs according to various spacial positions.
-I asked naively whether this could not suggest some visible effects on Earth as we moved around the solar system.
-The woman holding court at the table turned to her contemporaries in considering the best analogy to offer this ignorant unscientific interloper, and began to explain about the listing of ships against the wind.
-I understood what she was saying, I explained in turn, but wondered whether perhaps Dark influence might be responsible for the repetitive weather patterns we see according to the position of the sun at certain hours, when for instance over the course of a few days we would see that the weather sets its clock according to the position of the sun - something that isn't mentioned by weathermen but I saw no harm in mentioning it at the al fresco dinner table.
+I asked whether this could not suggest some visible effects on Earth as we moved around the solar system.
+The woman holding court at the table turned to her contemporaries in considering the best analogy to offer (an ignorant unscientific interloper), and began to explain about the listing of ships against the wind.
+I understood what she was saying, I explained in turn, but wondered whether perhaps Dark influence might be responsible for the repetitive weather patterns we see according to the position of the sun at certain hours, when for instance over the course of a few days we would see that the weather sets its clock according to the position of the sun - something I saw no harm in mentioning it at the al fresco dinner table.
 Talk of the weather is after all a standard English safety zone.
 Or so I thought.
 I was to be proved wrong.

 Christof Wetterich gave what I thought to be one of the best talks of all, introducing a new term to the gathering - the Cosmon field.
 This field, he explained, is similar to the electric field but has no 'direction'.
 He spoke of the neutrino evolving into a non-relativistic particle late in the timeline of the Universe and bringing with it an energy density not much smaller than that believed to arise from Dark Matter, to which Neutrinos, he purported, can have a substantial coupling potential.
 There would be, he said, strong bounds on atom-cosmon couplings, shown from tests of equivalence principles and time variation, but no such bounds apply to neutrino couplings.
 A cosmon-mediated attractive force would have a similar scale to gravity, while growing neutrinos can change cosmon evolution, and growing neutrino mass triggers a transition to almost static Dark Energy.
 A 'stopped' scalar field, he said, mimics a Constant!
 I found myself nodding.
 More smoking guns in the woodpile.
 Cosmic events. says Christof, trigger changes in cosmon evolution.